bs-community/awesome-minecraft/readme.md

 - [BetterFps](https://www.curseforge.com/minecraft/mc-mods/betterfps) - BetterFps is a Minecraft mod that add a few performance improvements.
 - [Sodium (for Fabric)](https://github.com/CaffeineMC/sodium-fabric) - A Fabric mod designed to improve frame rates and reduce micro-stutter.
 - [Iris (for Fabric)](https://irisshaders.net/) - A Fabric mod which is based upon Sodium to add Shader support.
+- [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) - A Fabric mod to allow Optifine to run using Fabric loader.

 ### Skins And Capes